 The Wolf Bay Watershed drains over 44,000 acres in southwest Baldwin County.
 The northwestern portion of the watershed includes a rapidly urbanizing area of the City of Foley.
 Total land use breakdown: 23% forested land, 27% agricultural land, 27% urban/suburban, 16% wetlands/water and 7% other uses.
-This plan will be initiated mid-summer, 2016.
+This plan will be initiated mid-summer, 2017.

 The Tensaw-Apalachee Watershed covers over 37,000 acres in Mobile and Baldwin Counties.
 Portions of the watershed drain the highly urbanized areas of downtown Mobile as well as Spanish Fort and Daphne along the eastern shore of Baldwin County.
 Land use breakdown: 21% urban, 3% agricultural land, 9% forested, 26% water/wetlands.
-MBNEP is currently in discussion with ADEM, US Army Corps of Engineers and ADCNR to determine the best way to proceed with this planning process.
+MBNEP is under contract with Moffat & Nichol to assist with development of a scope for this plan.
+The planning process is anticipated to begin sometime in 2017.